 That’s terrible, right?

-And it’s terrible, partly, because it massively breaks the “keep it tight” rule.
+And it’s terrible, partly, because this version of the dialogue massively breaks the “keep it tight” rule.
 But it’s also terrible because it just lectures the reader in this horrible heavy-handed way on stuff that the reader can perfectly well figure out for themselves.

 It’s even worse than that, actually, because in the first example, all the nuances of the situation were left open to the reader to figure out.
 In the second example, all that clunky explanation just crushes the nuances underfoot.

-To stick with this theme, double adjectives are almost always a no-no. The second adjective almost always weakens the first.
+To stick with this theme, and especially when it comes to descriptive writing, double adjectives are almost always a no-no. The second adjective almost always weakens the first.